jeceeobrero/NewsSummarizer/README.md

 # Limitations
 1) It does have error handling from the parsing of news articles and the summarizing of the news articles, to the actual display of the news articles.
 It displays errors however, it sometimes give vague errors.
 This will be great addition in the future of the News Summarization App.
-2) It needs optimization as well to maake the app more robust.
+2) It needs optimization both in frontend and backend (NLP) as well to make the app more robust.

 ## Backend API